coolbadger/DjangoWeb/README.md

 # DjangoWeb
 General Django Web

-seed app is a crawler of something you know it ←_←.
+Seed app is a crawler of something you know it ←_←.